 Added benefits for your employees.
 Lower taxes for you.

-Flexible Spending Accounts allow your employees to set aside money on a pre-tax basis to pay for eligible healthcare, dependent care, commuter and premium expenses.
-And that makes them very happy.
+An FSA allows your employees to set aside money on a pre-tax basis to pay for eligible healthcare, dependent care, commuter and premium expenses.

-Employers who offer Flexible Spending Accounts may experience a reduction in employer and FICA taxes, while employees who participate reduce their taxable wages.
-The result is lowered taxes for you, with added benefits for your employees.
+Employers who offer FSAs may experience a reduction in employer and FICA taxes, and employees who participate reduce their taxable wages.
+This results in lowered taxes for you with added benefits for your employees.

 Healthcare Flexible Spending Accounts can be used to pay for IRS eligible expenses found in IRC § 213(d).
 Eligible healthcare expenses can include copays, deductibles or coinsurance percentages and out-of-pocket expenses for vision, dental, prescription and medical care.

-Employers determine the annual maximum dollar amount employees can elect up to the annual IRS maximum amount.
-Employees who want to participate in the Flexible Spending Accounts must make an annual election by enrolling in the healthcare Flexible Spending Account each year.
+Employers determine the annual maximum dollar amount employees can elect, up to the annual IRS maximum amount.
+Employees who want to participate in an FSA must make an annual election by enrolling in the healthcare FSA each year.
 The annual election is divided by the number of payroll cycles during the plan year to determine a per-pay period amount.
 This amount is reduced from the employee’s income prior to taxes.

 Claims are processed within 2-3 business days.
 Participants are issued a check or can opt to have reimbursement deposited into their bank account.

-At the end of the plan year, employees will have a run-out period to request reimbursement only for healthcare expenses incurred during the plan year.
-Any funds remaining in the account at the end of the run-out period will be forfeited to the employer (up to $500 can carry over to the new plan year).
+At the end of the plan year, employees will have a run-out period to request reimbursement for healthcare expenses that took place during the plan year.
+Any funds remaining in the account at the end of the run-out period will be returned to the employer (up to $500 can carry over to the new plan year).